MindscapeHQ/serilog-sinks-raygun/README.md

 `default: true`

 Only available in .NET Framework applications.
-This is true by default which will cause crash reports to be saved to isolated storage (if possible)
+This is true by default which will cause crash reports to be saved to isolated storage (if possible)  in cases where they fail to be sent to Raygun.
+This option lets you disable this functionality by setting it to false.
+When enabled, a maximum of 64 crash reports can be saved.
+This limit can be set lower than 64 via the `MaxCrashReportsStoredOffline` option.